-A register is kept of pupils with SEND and circulated to all staff.
+A register is kept of pupils with SEND and is circulated to all staff.
 Where concern is expressed that a pupil may have SEND, the class teacher and support staff take early action to assess and address the difficulties.
-The Oxfordshire Moderation Handbook 2014 descriptors are used to decide whether additional provision should be made.
+The Special Educational Needs Support in Oxfordshire Schools and Settings document is used to decide whether additional provision should be made.